Upload a document to connect with a notary online 24/7

 Motor vehicle title transfer documents and odometer disclosure statements

-Certified true copies of birth, marriage, death certificates or of court-issued documents.
+Certified true copies of birth, marriage, or death certificates, or court-issued documents

 We are also not authorized to perform marriage ceremonies, although we wish you much happiness.